lizmat/articles/towards-more-coverage-2.md

 > An example of this can be found in the `gen/moar` directory of your Rakudo installation: the `CORE.c.setting` file: at this moment, it is the concatenation of 248 source files, and has reached a size of about 3.2MB with more than 98K LoC.

 Coming back to the `MoarVM::Bytecode.coverables` method, this also meant that it could not just return line numbers, but would have to return the line numbers keyed to whatever was known about the source-file at that point.
-Which is why `MoarVM::Bytecode.coverables` returns a `Pair`, with the key as what was specified with any `#line` directive (which, as you may expect, defaults to the actual source file if no `#line` directives are specified), and the line numbers as the value..
+Which is why `MoarVM::Bytecode.coverables` returns a `Pair`, with the key as what was specified with any `#line` directive (which, as you may expect, defaults to the actual source file if no `#line` directives are specified), and the line numbers as the value.

 This key will be known as the "coverage key" from now on.
 And the `MoarVM::Bytecode.coverables` method may return more than one of these `Pair`s.

 ## Another complication: where?
 Ok, so now it is possible to obtain the coverables from a `MoarVM` bytecode file.
 But where do these bytecode files actually live?
-How can one find the bytecode file for a `use` target like "Foo::Bar".
+How can one find the bytecode file for a `use` target like "String::Utils"?

 Well, this information is kept in the internals of the `CompUnit::Repository::` modules.
 These internals are pretty fiddly, so I decided to provide an easy interface for that information in the [`Identity::Utils`](https://raku.land/zef:lizmat/Identity::Utils) distribution, specifically the [`bytecode-io`](https://raku.land/zef:lizmat/Identity::Utils#bytecode-io) subroutine.